OpenSourceEconomics/econ-project-templates/docs/src/program_environments.rst

 .. code:: console

     $ conda activate <env_name>
-.. comment: <env_name> , evironment in project folder
+.. comment:: <env_name> , evironment in project folder
 Repeat this step every time you want to run your project from a new terminal window.